Thank you to everyone who helped build a home for the Price Family. They moved in on Friday, October 19th and are thrilled to be there.

-The Home Dedication will take place on Monday, October 8th at 6:30 pm in the Activity Center.
+The Home Dedication took place on Monday, October 8th at 6:30 pm in the Activity Center.
 The Price family, along with 4 other families will receive the keys to their home.
 Please just us for this celebration!

 Join us this summer as we build a home for the Price family!

 Building will begin in May 2018 and continue through September.